DFE-Digital/social-work-induction-programme-digital-service/README.md

 ### Windows Setup
 You need to clone this repository into your user directory in the WSL directory.
 This is usually found in `\\wsl.localhost\Ubuntu\home\{USERNAME}`.

-#### DDEV Installation
+### DDEV Installation
-Follow the instruction at [Install DDEV](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation) for your operating system.
+Follow the instructions at [DDEV](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation) for your operating system.

 ---
 ### Running the service
 After configuring your project with DDEV, follow these steps from your project’s root (where your public folder is located):